 Worth noting are the memorial sati stones at the entrance to the tombs.
 Sati, the practice of widows sacrificing themselves on their husbands’ funeral pyres, was banned in 1829, but a few isolated cases continued long after.
 The practice was closely connected with the former social status of widows in India.
 When a woman’s husband died she was often reduced to begging or prostitution when his family throws her out of the home.

-This cenotaph was built by Raja Rao Anirudh, Maharaja of Bundi, in 1740 in memory of his adoptive brother Deva.
+South of Bundi, there is a fine royal cenotaph, built in 1740 by the Maharaja of Bundi, Raja Rao Anirudh, in memory of his adoptive brother Deva.

 Meeting the family of potters is a special treat; they love showing people the potter’s ancestral art, shaping the clay and hammering the pot to give it a wide, well-rounded body.